 - Where can I find more information about swine flu (H1N1 and H3N2v)?

 - Pictures of Strep or Sore Throat - Slideshow

 What causes swine flu?

 The cause of the 2009 swine flu was an influenza A virus type designated as H1N1.
 In 2011, a new swine flu virus was detected.
 The new strain was named influenza A (H3N2)v.
-Only a few people (mainly children) were first infected, but CDC officials reported increased numbers of people infected in the 2012-13 flu season.
-Currently (fall 2013), there are not large numbers of people infected with H3N2v.
+Only a few people (mainly children) were first infected, but officials from the U.S. Centers for Disease Control and Prevention (CDC) reported increased numbers of people infected in the 2012-2013 flu season.
+Currently, there are not large numbers of people infected with H3N2v.
 Unfortunately, another virus termed H3N2 (note no "v" in its name) has been detected and caused flu, but this strain is different from H3N2v.
 In general, all of the influenza A viruses have a structure similar to the H1N1 virus; each type has a somewhat different H and/or N structure.

 Why is swine flu now infecting humans?